A staple of Fighting Games

 - Subverted in the fight against the final boss, where Nanami morphs into the ninja Rokurouta.
 Justified, since the final boss is Apocalypse-sized and she fights Rokurouta shortly after.

-- Kenny from Divekick imitates a different character's dive and kick, along with any associated traits (Baz's lighting, Jefailey's charge-kicking, Stream's double-dive, etc.) and Kick Factor bonuses, each round.
+- Kenny from Divekick imitates a different character's dive and kick, along with any associated traits (Baz's lighting, Jefailey's charge-kicking, Stream and S-Kill's double-dive, etc.) and Kick Factor bonuses, each round.
 His ground and air specials, however, stay consistent regardless of who is being imitated.

 - Doc Robot of Mega Man 3 used the techniques of all the Robot masters from Mega Man 2.